itisusama-writer/152410/chapter-8.md

 "Through me," Areeba agreed.
 "And yes, that's not fair.
 I know that.
 But life isn't fair.
 And between being completely consumed and sharing...
 I chose sharing."

 Ayesha wanted to argue.
-Wanted to tell her cousin this was wrong, unnatural, that there had to be another way.
+Wanted to tell her sister this was wrong, unnatural, that there had to be another way.
 But what way?
 She had no idea how to exorcise a spirit.
 No idea if it was even possible without hurting Areeba in the process.

 "Does the family suspect?"
 Ayesha asked instead.
 "About... him?"